Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-Your caregiver will ask how your injury occurred.
-He will ask about your signs and symptoms and feel for painful areas on your neck.
-Your caregiver will check for problems with your muscles, reflexes, and sense of touch.
-You may need the following tests:
+Your healthcare provider will ask how your injury occurred.
+He or she will ask about your signs and symptoms and feel for painful areas on your neck.
+Your provider will check for problems with your muscles, reflexes, and sense of touch.
+You may also need any of the following tests:

 How is a cervical fracture treated?

-- Immobilization: This is a method used to keep your head and neck from moving as your cervical fracture heals.
-Immobilization will limit your movement for months as your injury heals.
+- Immobilization is used to keep your head and neck from moving as your cervical fracture heals.
 You may need the following:

-- Halo brace: A halo brace and vest prevent most head and neck movements.
+- A halo brace and vest prevent most head and neck movements.
 The halo brace is attached to your head with pins placed in your skull.
-It cannot be removed during treatment.
-Ask your caregiver for more information about halo brace placement and care.
+It will not be removed while you are getting treatment.

-- Semirigid collar: Semirigid collars use plastic plates to stop side-to-side or up-and-down motion in your neck.
+- A semirigid collar uses plastic plates to stop side-to-side or up-and-down motion in your neck.

-- Soft collar: A soft collar is a flexible brace placed around the neck.
-It is often used after a more rigid collar has been worn.
+- A soft collar is a flexible brace placed around the neck.
+It is often used after a more rigid collar.

-- Therapy: A physical therapist and an occupational therapist may exercise your arms, legs, and hands.
+- Therapy may be recommended.
+A physical therapist and an occupational therapist may exercise your arms, legs, and hands.
 They may also teach you new ways to do things around the house.
 A speech therapist may work with you to help you talk or swallow.

 - You have a fever.